 - $25,000 Per Person / $50,000 Per Accident For Bodily Injuries Caused By An Uninsured Motorist (only required if your bodily injury coverage is higher than the minimum limits)

-Penalties For Driving Without Car Insurance In Rhode Island
+What Are The Penalties For Driving Without Car Insurance In Rhode Island?

 After a surge in road deaths, Rhode Island lawmakers have cracked down on errant motorists in recent years.
 As part of their war on the area’s tar-bound bandits, authorities have paid special attention to those taking chances by driving without insurance.